-Second Year (POL 2700)
+Second Year (POL 2000)

-The academic objective of the second year programme is to develop students' basic understanding of political concepts in the areas of political theory, comparative politics and international relations, to introduce them to the rudiments of research methodology within the discipline (including an introduction to computer-based data analysis techniques), and to develop their knowledge in some of the major sub-fields.
+The academic objective of the Second Year programme is to develop student's basic understanding of political concepts in the areas of Political Theory, Comparative Politics and International Relations, to introduce them to the rudiments of research methodology within the discipline (including an introduction to computer-based data analysis techniques), and to develop their knowledge in some of the major sub-fields.
 Students take four compulsory courses:

-POL 2001 Civic Republican and Contractarian Political Thought (semester 1) (2 units) POL 2002 Comparative Politics (semester 1) (2 units) POL 2003 Research Methods (semesters 1 and 2) (2 units) POL 2019 Instruments and Issues in World Politics (semester 2) (1 unit)
+POL 2001 Civic Republican and Contractarian Political Thought (2 units) Semester 1 POL 2002 Comparative Politics (2 units) Semester 1 POL 2004 Introduction to International Relations (1 unit) Semester 2 POL 2026 Issues in Political Research (2 units) Semester 1

 Students are required to take three optional courses selected from the following seven.
-Each has a value of one unit.
-The list may vary from year to year.
+Each has a value of 1 unit.
+The list may vary from year to year but the following seven courses were on offer 2003/2004: